Project

 Permit zero step in Numeric#step and Range#step

-Added by mrkn (Kenta Murata) about 5 years ago.
-Updated over 3 years ago.
+Added by mrkn (Kenta Murata) almost 6 years ago.
+Updated about 4 years ago.

 Status: